saleor/saleor-app-offer-pattern/README.md

 # Saleor App Offers POC

+> [!NOTE]
+> "An offer" is a pattern that can be used to create a special price for a product.
+It is a page with a reference to a product variant and a special price.

 A Saleor app that enables special offer prices for products in your store.
 It allows you to:

 1. Display store pages with special offers